JNRowe/vim-configs/README.rst

 If you want a rambling backstory, see ``background.rst`` in this repository.

-If you find any problems with the files in this repository either file an issue_, or drop me an email_.
+If you find any problems with the files in this repository either file an issue_, or drop me an mail_.
 However, please do not report problems when using neovim_, pull requests are fine though.

 Installation